Skip to content

 1.5 hours

 A guide to Module 1 has been prepared to explain what Module 1 is about and, most importantly, how to complete its pre-learning tasks in Moodle.
 Prior to starting Module 1 pre-class learning, it is very important to read this guide.
-We offer the guide in two formats (video and PDF) so that you can choose the format that best suits your learning preference.
-It is only necessary to go through one set of them.
-Both formats are available on Moodle as well.
+The guide is available on Moodle as well.

 The materials you need to bring to the in-class learning for Module 1